Portsmouth to Havant or Eastoke Point via Hayling Island Walk

 Features

-This coastal walk features Portsmouth's historic harbour, Southsea's promenade, a pier, several forts, Eastney's naturist beach, a short ferry ride to Hayling Island, sand dunes of Gunner Point, then either a disused railway path around Langstone Harbour to Havant, or a seafront promenande to Sandy Point and the entrance to Chichester Harbour, followed by a bus back to Havant
+This coastal walk features Portsmouth's historic harbour, Southsea's promenade, a pier, several forts, Eastney's naturist beach, a short ferry ride to Hayling Island, sand dunes of Gunner Point, then either a disused railway path around Langstone Harbour to Havant, or a seafront promenade to Sandy Point and the entrance to Chichester Harbour, followed by a bus back to Havant

-Next is a short ferry ride across the entrance to Langstone Harbour, to Hayling Island, and the popular Ferryboat Inn, with outside tables overlooking the coast and harbour entrance.
+Take the short ferry ride across the entrance to Langstone Harbour, to Hayling Island, and the popular Ferryboat Inn, with outside tables overlooking the coast and harbour entrance.

 From here, the walk follows a sandy beach (or a seafront trail) back to the coast, a beach where the sea is very shallow at low tide, and goes out a long way with sand bars - great for paddling on a falling tide.
 It then follows the wide sandy beach along the south (sea facing) coast of Hayling island.
 The coast here is protected by a golf course (hidden by dunes), which makes this the quietest part of Hayling's coast.